safiyaaideed/terminalapp/README.md

 # Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts:
-- use of variables and the concept of variable scope
+- use of variables and the concept of variable scope.
 - loops and conditional control structures
 - error handling